 There are certain traffic laws we all have to abide by, such as responding to light changes at a traffic stop, or only changing lanes on a painted dotted line roadway.
 And then, there are others that a very high percentage of us disregard.
 This may be due to the fact that they simply aren't well known or that they are easily ignored.
-If you have been injured in a car accident because someone neglected to follow a traffic law contact a dedicated car accident attorney in Florida today for a free legal consultation.
+If you have been injured in a car accident because someone neglected to follow a traffic law contact a dedicated car accident attorney in South Florida today for a free legal consultation.

 Whatever the reason, these are the top traffic laws that people in the U.S. don’t always pay much attention to.